-The year after graduating I left my old post at the Health Protection Agency (HPA) and successfully applied for the West Midlands Public Health Training Scheme.
-I am in my fourth year (I was able to skip the first year as I had my MPH) and next year I will leave the scheme and hopefully start work as a Consultant in Public Health at one of the local authorities in the West Midlands.
+The year after graduating Paul left his old post at the Health Protection Agency (HPA) and successfully applied for the West Midlands Public Health Training Scheme.
+He is now in his fourth year and next year he will leave the scheme and hopefully start work as a Consultant in Public Health at one of the local authorities in the West Midlands.

 What is the best thing about the job you are doing now?